 - People with serious mental illness (SMI) die, on average, 25 years earlier than the general population.

-While scientists are still researching this mind-body connection, many studies have already shown that negative feelings like stress, depression and anxiety cause a spike in the hormone cortisol, which in turn suppresses the immune system.
+While scientists are still researching the connection between the mind and the body, many studies have already shown that negative feelings like stress, depression and anxiety cause a spike in the hormone cortisol, which in turn suppresses the immune system.

 According to the Centers for Disease Control and Prevention, there are several indicators of mental health, including: